Football signs multiple recruits in early signing period; awaits National Signing day

 “Doing both helps me to keep drives going and to make plays with my feet outside of the pocket,” Pearson said.
 “I’m also a good thrower inside the pocket and can keep my eyes downfield at all times.”

-Of the 16 players signed, six are from the state of Michigan, including Ferris, Johnson, Childress, Gildersleeve, Harris and Simington.
-Besides Harris, all players from signed in-state are legacies, meaning their fathers player at CMU.
+Of the 16 players signed, six are from the state of Michigan, including Tyden Ferris, LaQuan Johnson, Braedon Childress, Cory Gildersleeve, Randall Harris and NeVen Simington.
+Besides Harris, all players signed in Michigan are "legacies," meaning their father's played at CMU.

 “I think we’ve done a really good job in-state,” Bonamego said.
 “That’s always going to be our top priority, to sign players who are from within a six-hour radius of Mount Pleasant where 75 percent of our team comes from.
 It’s very important to do a great job of scouring the state and making sure we bring as much homegrown talent as we can to CMU.”